John Moores Jr.

 John Moores Jr., CBE, DL, (22 November 1928 – 22 May 2012) was a British businessman, farmer and philanthropist.
 He was the eldest son of businessman Sir John Moores CBE who founded the Littlewoods company.
 He became Executive Director and Deputy Chairman of the family firm in 1968.
 John Moores also served as 2nd Chancellor of Liverpool John Moores University from 1994, after previously serving as the university's First Pro-Chancellor and chairman of the board of Governors from 1992.

 Littlewoods

-John Moores joined Littlewoods in 1946.
+John Moores was born at Beech Lawn Nursing Home, Waterloo, Merseyside, on 22 November 1928.
+He joined Littlewoods in 1946.
 He became a director of the organisation in 1950 and was Chair of the Littlewoods Equal Opportunities strategy committee from the mid 1960s until October 1996 after wanting to promote equal opportunities in the firm following his return from the United States after a two-year academic stay.
 In 1968 he became the executive director and deputy chairman but resigned on 11 February 1971 after a disagreement with his father, whilst remaining on the board of directors.